stengland/stir-fried/README.markdown

 # Stir Fried
-A Rails template for Noodall
+A Rails template for Noodall, implementing Beefplate, Sprockets and lovley-ness.

 ## What does it do?